Lifetime Adoption > Adoption Oregon

 • Are you in need of any assistance with pregnancy-related expenses?

 The reality of life is that sometimes parenting is not the best choice for some people.
 In this case, placing your child for adoption is a loving and selfless choice.
 Additionally, there is a family that is so excited to love a child and grow their family through adoption.
 You do not have to say goodbye to your child forever.
 You can receive updates, pictures, and even schedule visits once or twice a year.
-Many of our Lifetime birth mothers have amazing relationships with the adoptive family of their child.
+Many birth mothers have amazing relationships with the adoptive family of their child.
 Recently, one of our birth mothers became engaged, and asked for her daughter to be a flower girl in her wedding.
 Not only did her daughter attend, the adoptive parents came along and the adoptive father actually walked her down the aisle.

 Help With Pregnancy Expenses and More